mrismanaziz/Reforestation/README.md

-## Where do owls go to buy their baby clothes?
-The owlet malls.
+## What do you call a bear with no teeth?
+A gummy bear!